The B-BAL is hiring full-time research assistant: Apply here

 3. Applying advanced MRI techniques to clinical populations with memory impairments

 The B-BAL is physically located in the OSU Department of Psychology.
-Dr. Hayes and the B-BAL receive support from The Ohio State University Chronic Brain Injury Discovery Theme.
-The OSU Chronic Brain Injury initiative is committed to advancing the prevention, detection, and treatment of brain injuries and neurodegeneration.
+Dr. Hayes and the B-BAL receive support from The National Institute on Aging (NIA) and The Ohio State University Chronic Brain Injury Discovery Theme.